-- 1. QM personnel may collect data and refer to the Safety Committee for action and resolution. - 2.
-Operational criteria to include at a minimum the following quantity indicators: - a.
-Number of completed service visits. - Number of aborted and canceled service visits (defined as departed but never completed the visit) (i.e.: patient not home, patient refused to be seen, diverted to another location, etc.) - c.
-Number of missed services visits and reasons missed (defined as unable to accept the service request) (i.e.: lack of staff, system capacity, lack of vehicles, etc.) - d.
-Number of patient that have "graduated out" and are no longer in need of the program's services. - e.
-Number of rescheduled visits by patient or provider - 3.
-Service visits delays and reason. - 4.
-Change in patient's condition that required additional interventions
+- 1. QM personnel may collect data and refer to the Safety Committee for action and resolution - 2.
+Operational criteria to include, at a minimum, the following quantity indicators: - a.
+Number of completed service visits - b.
+Number of aborted and canceled service visits (defined as departed but never completed the visit) (i.e.: patient not home, patient refused to be seen, diverted to another location, etc.) - c.
+Number of missed services visits and the reasons missed (defined as unable to accept the service request) (i.e.: lack of staff, system capacity, lack of vehicles, etc.) - d.
+Number of patients that have "graduated out" and are no longer in need of the program's services e.
+Number of visits rescheduled by patient or provider

-- 5. Never events (see references) - 6.
-Requests of additional emergency response from EMS, public safety or emergency psychiatric services. - 7.
-Patients with known communicable disease at the time of the request or discovered after the service visit. - 8.
+- 3. Service visit delays and reasons - 4.
+Changes in patient's condition that required additional interventions - 5.
+Never events (see references) - 6.
+Requests of additional emergency response from EMS, public safety, or emergency psychiatric services - 7.
+Patients with known communicable disease at the time of the request or discovered after the service visit - 8.
 Complaint findings and improvements made